Wrights Lake. Photo: Dallas Waldon

 Wrights Lake – Located on the western border of Desolation Wilderness, Wrights Lake is a stunning lake that also serves as the starting point for a number of hiking trails via the Twin Lakes trailhead.
 No motorized vehicles are allowed on the lake.

 Marshall Gold Discovery State Historic Park– James W. Marshall discovered gold here in 1848 on the South Fork of the American River.
-Today, it’s a California State Park featuring a replica of the original sawmill and over 20 historic buildings including a mining exhibit, Chinese store exhibits, and schoolhouse exhibit.
+Today, it’s a California State Park featuring a replica of the original sawmill and over 20 historic buildings including a mining exhibit, Chinese store exhibits, and a schoolhouse exhibit.
 Come here to pan for gold, go for a hike, see the blacksmith, or enjoy a picnic under the oak trees.
 Entrance is free though there is an $8 parking fee.

 South Fork American River– This major tributary of the American River provides not just amazing scenery, but class II and III rapids.
-It’s an ideal river for families and first-timers, and because it’s dam controlled, you can raft March through November.
+It’s an ideal river for families and first-timers, and because it’s dam controlled, you can raft from March through November.

 Union Valley Reservoir– This reservoir, located about 20 miles northeast of Placerville offers lots of dog-friendly camping, along with boating, fishing, swimming, and wonderful hiking.